 |Consumer Behaviour||More sensitive to the price change of products||Less sensitive to the price change of products|

-This has a been a guide to the top differences between Elastic vs Inelastic Demand.
-Here we also discuss the Elastic Demand and Inelastic Demand key differences with infographics, and comparison table.
+This has been a guide to Elastic vs Inelastic Demand.
+Here we discuss the top differences between them with infographics and comparative table.
 You may also have a look at the following articles –